bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 There is no restriction on the amount of inputs that a destination or transformation can have.
 Instead of having only single source, you can have multiple source for every component that can be linked.

-E.g. this is possible graph for you dataflow:
+E.g. this is possible graph for you data flow:

 ```
 DbSource1 ---> RowTransformation1 -|